‘Once you’ve decided what information you want, you can choose how the data is presented’

 Who maintains the CSV Query Builder?

-The CSV Query Builder is maintained by the IATI technical team.
+The CSV Query Builder is maintained by the IATI technical team and will continue to run for six months following the release of the new IATI Datastore.
 For help you can contact firstname.lastname@example.org.

 For queries relating to the data itself, contact the relevant publisher directly.
 You can find all publisher contact details in the IATI Registry.

 The CSV Query Builder is the front end of the IATI Datastore.
 Due to current technical team commitments, the IATI Board decided in March 2018 to outsource development of a new Datastore.
 There is a clear need for a new product that provides a robust, timely and comprehensive data service that data use tools, such as the CSV Query Builder, can use.